coryjpiette/RepRes_PeerAssessment2/storm_data.md

     bunzip2("data/stormData.csv.bz2", overwrite=T, remove=F)
 }
 ```
-Then, we read the generated csv file.
-If the data already exists in the working environment, we do not need to load it again.
-Otherwise, we read the csv file.
+Next we read the generated csv file.
+If the data already exists in the working environment, we do not need to reload.
+We then review the csv file.

 ```r
 if (!"stormData" %in% ls()) {